Capital Jewish Museum

 Explains the machinery behind that help, how Jewish refugee institutions adapted to two...

-Brothers, Family Wealth, and Public Institutions
+Family Wealth Turned Into Public Institutions

 Why Holocaust Rescuers Still Need Jewish Support